 Further information can be found on our English language requirements page.

 Months of entry

 UCL Institute of Education (IOE) is one of the world's leading centres for education and related areas of social science - students will learn from cutting-edge researchers in the field.
-For the third year in succession the IOE has been ranked as the world's leading university for Education (QS World University Rankings 2016).
+For the sixth year in succession the IOE has been ranked as the world's leading university for Education (QS World University Rankings by Subject 2019).

 Our alumni include government ministers; heads of schools; other educational institutions and NGOs; and Olympians and prize-winning authors.

-The programme is delivered through a combination of lectures given by both IOE academic staff and guest speakers, student preparation of tasks and longer presentations, group work, discussion, computer workshops giving hands-on practice.
-Assessment is through coursework and one two-hour unseen examination.
-Coursework can involve small exercises, critiques of set research articles and extended pieces of writing on set topics, and the dissertation.
+The programme is delivered through a combination of lectures given by both IOE academic staff and guest speakers, student preparation of tasks and longer presentations, group work, discussion, and computer workshops giving hands-on practice.
+Assessment is through coursework.
+Coursework can involve critiques of set research articles and extended essays on set topics, and the dissertation/report.